Yeoh-JinWei/SEG2102-DBMS/README.md

 ## Overview

-This research project addresses the critical challenge of **detecting anomalies in database access logs** to identify insider threats, privilege escalation, data exfiltration, and other malicious activities.
-The implementation follows academic publication standards with **zero data leakage**, **comprehensive evaluation metrics**, and **full reproducibility**.
+This research project addresses the critical challenge of detecting anomalies in database access logs to identify insider threats, privilege escalation, data exfiltration, and other malicious activities.
+The implementation follows academic publication standards with zero data leakage, comprehensive evaluation metrics, and full reproducibility.

 ### Research Objectives